Grief support and memorials

 Each of us grieves in our own way.
 We hope that the information and support offered here will help you through your difficult time.
 Support on campus includes student grief dinners, counselling, academic advising, support groups, spiritual care, counselling and memorial creation.

 Some supports are just for students, while others are open to students, staff and faculty.

 Grief support for students

-> You may find you need an academic deferral to help you through your time of grieving.
-Undergraduate students should first contact their registrar's office by email and inform them of the situation.
-You may also wish to notify your professors or TAs.
-Graduate students should contact their professors and the graduate coordinator in their department.
+You may find you need an academic deferral to help you through your time of grieving.
+Undergraduate students should contact their registrar's office by email and inform them of the situation.
+Students may also wish to notify their professors or TAs.
+Graduate students should contact their professors and their department graduate coordinator.

-> Everyone grieves in his or her own unique way.
-When someone you love dies, you may feel angry, isolated, sad, guilty or lonely.
-The grief support sharing circle is an informal drop-in mutual support group for students who have experienced a death, as well as students experiencing anticipatory grief.
-Refreshments provided.
+The Grief Support Sharing Circle is an informal mutual support group for students who have experienced a death, as well as students experiencing anticipatory grief.

-> The Campus Chaplains Association (CCA) is a multi-faith organization whose chaplains help make connections between an intellectual understanding of spirituality and living the reality of faith.
+The Campus Chaplains Association (CCA) is a multi-faith organization whose chaplains help make connections between an intellectual understanding of spirituality and living the reality of faith.
 Chaplains can offer spiritual care in times of grief and perform rites of passage including funerals and memorials.

 Memorial service creation

 Read our document on best practices for creating a Memorial Service (attached).

 The Multi-Faith Centre offers a place where memorials can be created for current U of T students, staff, or faculty that have passed away, similar to a guest book at a funeral (please see below).